Why Amish Men Don’t Grow Mustaches

 One of the most prominent aspects of the Ordnung is the requirement for men to grow and maintain beards, while mustaches are strictly forbidden.

-Why Do Amish Men Grow Beard?
+Why Do Amish Men Grow Beards?

 “Ye shall not round the corners of your heads, neither shalt thou mar the corners of thy beard” (Leviticus 19:27).
 This verse is often cited as a justification for the Amish beard mandate, as it is interpreted to mean that men should not trim or shave their beards.